 A child’s baptism is not only a joyous occasion for a family, it is also a joyous occasion for the parish as we welcome a new member into the life of the Church.
-Parents who are preparing to have their child baptized are asked to visit the Parish Office to provide some basic information (name, address, date of birth, parents’ names and select a date for the Baptism on either the second or fourth Sundays of the month at 2:00 PM.
-Parents are also asked to attend a Baptismal Preparation Evening which is held at 7:30 PM on the first Tuesday of the month in the Marian Room located on the lower level of the Church.
+Parents who are preparing to have their child baptized are asked to visit the Parish Office to provide some basic information (name, address, date of birth, parents’ names and select a date for the Baptism on either the second Sunday of the month at 1:30 PM or fourth Saturday of the month at 12:30 PM.
+Parents are also asked to attend a Baptismal Preparation Evening which is held at 7:30 PM on the first Monday of the month in the Msgr.
+Sharp Library located on the lower level of the Church.

 Baptism is not simply a “naming ceremony” or even a blessing for a new baby.
 It is the beginning of the Christian life and the gateway to eternal life.
 Because of this, the sacrament is taken very seriously in the Church.

 We believe that Baptism is a sacrament, an action of Jesus Christ in His Church.